Six Last Minute Holiday Gifts

 What Custom Options Does Enabling Devices Provide?

 Whatever options you’re looking for, we’re here to provide trusted solutions so children and adults with functional needs can experience play for themselves.
-Our team understands each individual is unique, and we’re committed to creating toys and devices that match those unique needs.
+Our team understands each individual is unique, and we’re committed to creating toys and devices that match those needs.
 Our goal is to provide switch-activated and other special needs toys to help each adult and child with a disability play, learn and interact with the world.

 What Custom Options Does Enabling Devices Provide?